 1. Chapel Bridge

 Our train from Italy reached Lucerne on a rainy afternoon.
-Just outside Lucerne Bahnhof we could see the River Reuss which had a good flow of water.
+Just outside the Bahnhof we could see the River Reuss which had a good flow of water.
 We walked along its bank and Chapel Bridge soon came into view.
 It is a covered wooden pedestrian bridge and is probably the most photographed bridge in Switzerland: a beautiful wooden bridge with paintings that decorate the rafters.
 The bridge dates back to 1333.

 Chapel Bridge includes the octagonal 140 ft (43 m) tall Wasserturm or “water tower”.
 The tower is closed to the public.
+It was was built in the thirteenth century, almost a hundred years before the adjoining Chapel Bridge was constructed.
+It is a massive structure.

 There were many swans on the water.
 Some onlookers were feeding them.
 Several hotels line both banks of the river.